Chesapeake Affair: Aftermath

-The Southern sympathisers believed they were engaging in an act of war because they had an official letter of marque from the Confederacy.
-As the investigation into the affair unfolded, it was found their letter had no legal basis.
-As a result, rather than the Chesapeake Affair being an official act of war, it was an act of piracy and condemned as such by most of the newspapers in the Maritimes.
+The Southern sympathisers believed they were engaging in an act of war because they had an official letter of marque from the Confederacy, but it was condemned as an act of piracy by most of the newspapers in the Maritimes.

 Many high-ranking Confederates settled in Canada after the war.
 Approximately 30 senior Naval and Army officers from the South settled in Halifax.
 Among the most prominent were John Wilkinson (commander of CSS Chickamauga), Thomas Edgeworth Courtenay, and John Taylor Wood.